Teen detained after opening plane emergency exit and jumping off

 The Copa Airlines plane, which had just touched down from Panama City, was waiting to taxi to a gate when the teen flung open the door and jumped out, according to reports.

 The teen - a US citizen - was not injured in the incident, said an airport spokesman.
-He was also travelling alone and appeared to be in emotional distress during the seven hour flight.
+He was also travelling alone and appeared to be in emotional distress during the seven hour flight, according to passengers.

 "It was as if he was like flying out, like it was really fast," passenger Sophia Gibson told San Jose television station KNTV.